jadkik/emailipy/README.md

 # emailipy

-A small library for inlining css into html and checking the css for email incompatibilities.
-Also included are two small command line utilities.
+A small library for combining your CSS and HTML into a single email ready HTML file with inline styles.
+Additionally, it can lint your CSS for email incompatible CSS properties and values.

 ```
 import emailipy